OML-Team/open-metric-learning/README.md

   and the
   [PMLs one](https://github.com/KevinMusgrave/pytorch-metric-learning/blob/master/examples/notebooks/DistributedTripletMarginLossMNIST.ipynb).
-  By the way, PML also has [Trainers](https://kevinmusgrave.github.io/pytorch-metric-learning/trainers/), but it's not in the examples and custom `train` / `test` functions are used instead.
+  By the way, PML also has [Trainers](https://kevinmusgrave.github.io/pytorch-metric-learning/trainers/), but it's not widely used in the examples and custom `train` / `test` functions are used instead.

 We believe that having Config API, laconic examples, and Zoo of pretrained models sets the entry threshold to a really low value.